Eae02/tank-game/README.md

 The binary will be put in PROJECT_ROOT/bin/Release.

 ## Compiling from source on Windows
-To set up the build system, you will need to install [vcpkg](https://github.com/Microsoft/vcpkg) and the project's runtime dependencies.
+To set up the build system, you will need to install [vcpkg](https://github.com/Microsoft/vcpkg) and the project's dependencies.
 You will also need to have cmake installed and available on the command line.
-After you have installed vcpkg, cd into the install directory and run `.\vcpkg.exe install opengl openal-soft glfw3 freetype libogg libvorbis zlib` to install the runtime dependencies.
+After you have installed vcpkg, cd into the install directory and run `.\vcpkg.exe install opengl openal-soft glfw3 freetype libogg libvorbis zlib glm` to install the dependencies.

 1. `mkdir PROJECT_ROOT\.build`
 2. `cd PROJECT_ROOT\.build`